Alan Ackroyd: Background

 Alan Ackroyd was born in Kippax, West Riding of Yorkshire, England.
-He now lives in Normanton, West Yorkshire with his wife Jennifer.

 Playing career

 During his time at Castleford he scored one 2-point drop goal.

 County Cup Final appearances

-Alan Ackroyd appeared as a substitute (replacing Ian Van Bellen) and scored two goals in Castleford's 7–11 defeat by Hull Kingston Rovers in the 1971 Yorkshire Cup Final during the 1971–72 season at Belle Vue, Wakefield on Saturday 21 August 1971.
+Ackroyd appeared as a substitute (replacing Ian Van Bellen) and scored two goals in Castleford's 7–11 defeat by Hull Kingston Rovers in the 1971 Yorkshire Cup Final during the 1971–72 season at Belle Vue, Wakefield on Saturday 21 August 1971.